gokepelemo/DO-GradientAI-KB-Creation-Tools/DOCUMENTATION.md

 ## CLI Commands

 All uploads are organized using a structured path format: `{operationId}/{uploadHash}/{filename}`.
-The operation ID is derived from the source (e.g., repository name, domain), and the upload hash is a 6-character random string that ensures uniqueness and enables easy deletion of related files.
+The operation ID is derived from the source (e.g., repository name, domain), and the upload hash is a (truncated…)

 ### Core Commands